“Catch That Ghost” — a MoMath puzzle hunt for families

 You may be asked to prove your progress before advancing to the next checkpoint, and any entry to the Museum or advancement to other checkpoints under the premises of the Puzzle Hunt will be granted at Game Control’s sole discretion.

 Registration is non-transferrable, and the Museum cannot issue refunds for any reason.
-The Museum reserves the right to hold the event or reschedule the event during inclement weather.
-A possible rain date is Sunday, October 28, 2018.
+This event will proceed, rain or shine!

 Adult volunteers who are either educators and/or familiar with puzzles are welcome.
 To volunteer, please email email@example.com with a brief description of your experience and background.